EduGraf Programming: Basic Concepts

 • EduGraf is the core abstraction.

-• EduGraf.OpenGL is the abstract OpenGL implementation.
+• EduGraf.OpenGL is the generic OpenGL implementation.

 • EduGraf.OpenGL.OpenTK is the OpenGL implementation using the OpenTK, which is a bare OpenGL API for C#.

-Composition of 3D Graphics
+Composition of Graphics

 Create an object's geometry by calling a method of the static Geometry class.
 EduGraf only supports triangle meshes.
 It supports both the index-based triangle/vertex and the plane vertex list OpenGL triangle mesh formats.